 - Pain relievers.
 Over-the-counter pain relievers such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others) may be helpful.
 Your doctor might suggest a prescription pain reliever such as tramadol (Ultram, Conzip).
 Narcotics are not advised, because they can lead to dependence and may even worsen the pain over time.

 - Antidepressants.
 Duloxetine (Cymbalta) and milnacipran (Savella) may help ease the pain and fatigue associated with fibromyalgia.
-Your doctor may rescribe amitriptyline or fluoxetine (Prozac) to help promote sleep.
+Your doctor may prescribe amitriptyline at night to help promote sleep.

 - Anti-seizure drugs.
 Medications designed to treat epilepsy are often useful in reducing certain types of pain.
 Gabapentin (Neurontin, Gralise) is sometimes helpful in reducing fibromyalgia symptoms, while pregabalin (Lyrica) was the first drug approved by the Food and Drug Administration to treat fibromyalgia.

 Talking with a counselor can help strengthen your belief in your abilities and teach you strategies for dealing with stressful situations.

 - Fibromyalgia.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Fibromyalgia/default.asp.
 Accessed Aug.
 19, 2013.

 - Clauw DJ, et al. The science of fibromyalgia.
 Mayo Clinic Proceedings.
 2011;86:907.